department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile 2.0 Conversation Guide.md

 - Does the term 'account security' make sense to the user?
 - Does the overall navigation make sense?
 - If user doesn't have an app - can they figure out where to add one?
+- Does the user interact with the nametag?

 ## Post-Task Interview

 OK, those are all the screens we are going to look at today.
+I just have a few more questions for you.

-1. Overall, how could we improve the different scenarios we looked at today?
+1. Overall, how could we improve the VA profile?
 2. What did you think was clear/what worked well?
 3. Was anything confusing?
 Why?
-3. Any questions do you have for me?
+4. Any questions do you have for me?

 ## Thank-You and Closing

-Well we really appreciate you taking the time to share your thoughts with us today.
+Well, we really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.

 As a thank you for your participation, we'd like to send you a $50 thank-you check.
 This will be sent by (Brian/Shannon from) Perigean, the people that recruited you to talk to us today.
 They'll work with you to figure out the right place to send it.